kevinwatson/rails-database-patterns-book/080-chapter-07.md

 ## Definitions

-* B-tree Index:
+* B-tree Index: A self-balancing tree data structure.
+The default and most common type of index in PostgreSQL.
 * Bitmap: A temporary data structure that is populated in memory while running a query
-* Bitmap Heap Scan:
+* Bitmap Heap Scan: A 'bitmap index scan' was used to find all of the matching records, the index results are sorted using an in-memory 'bitmap' data structure, and then the records are retrieved from the table.
+More efficient than an 'Index Scan' for retrieving larger sets of data.
-* Bitmap Index: An index that is encoded using bitmaps (e.g. 1s and 0s) for fast data comparison
+* Bitmap Index: An index that is encoded using bitmaps (e.g. 1s and 0s) for fast data comparison.
-* Bitmap Index Scan:
+* Bitmap Index Scan: An index was used and the results are parsed and store in an in-memory bitmap structure.
-* BitmapAnd:
+* BitmapAnd: The intersection of the results from two bitmap index scans are returned.
+* BitmapOr: Similar to BitmapAnd, the union of the results from two bitmap index scans are returned.
 * Block: Also known as a page, a block is an 8KB chunk of disk space where the permanent data is stored.
 Before the data can be read or modified it is loaded into a bitmap.
-* Buffers:
+* Buffers: Identify which parts of the query are the most input/output intensive.
-* Exact: The opposite of lossy, when the bitmap is within the constraints of the `work_mem` setting
+* Exact: The opposite of lossy, when the bitmap is within the constraints of the `work_mem` setting.
-* Explain: A breakdown of how the query will be executed, based on metrics and statistics that may not be up to date
+* Explain: A breakdown of how the query will be executed, based on metrics and statistics that may not be up to date.
-* Explain Analyze: Runs the query and displays a breakdown of how the query was executed
+* Explain Analyze: Runs the query and displays a breakdown of how the query was executed.
-* GiST Index:
-* GIN Index:
-* Hash Index:
-* Heap:
+* GiST Index (Generalized Search Tree): A class of index types that support B-trees, R-trees and other indexing schemes.
+Supports custom data types.
+* GIN Index (Generalized Inverted Index): A type of index that supports composite values, such as documents.
+Implemented as a set of key-value pairs.
+* Hash Index: A type of index that is designed for simple equality comparisons.
+Creating Hash indexes is generally discouraged because of several limitations.
+* Heap: The structure used to store the table data on disk.
-* Heap Blocks:
+* Heap Blocks: Eight kilobyte (8KB) blocks of disk space where the table data is stored.
+* High-cardinality data: Data that is mostly unique.
 * Index: A small copy of the data in the table, usually containing only one or two fields that can be used to find the data more quickly than scanning the original table
 * Index Only Scan: The results are returned from the index, the table is not scanned
-* Index Scan: The results are returned from both the index and the table
-* High-cardinality data: Data that is mostly unique
+* Index Scan: The index is scanned, and as each item in the index is found, the matching table record is added to the output (if data is needed from the table).
+Most efficient for retrieving small sets of data.
 * Lossy: When a bitmap becomes too large (larger than the available `work_mem`), the processor? is no longer tracking the individual tuples, but starts storing the bitmap that will be used later to rescan for the specific tuples.
-* Parallel Seq Scan (parallel sequential scan): Two workers work on the filter condition at the same time
+* Parallel Seq Scan (parallel sequential scan): Two workers work on the filter condition at the same time.
 * Page: Also known as a block, a page is an 8KB chunk of disk space where the permanent data is stored.
 Before the data can be read or modified it is loaded into a bitmap.
 * Recheck Cond (recheck condition): When the bitmap is larger than the `work_mem` setting, it is converted to a 'lossy' style.
 When this happens, only the pages are tracked instead of the individual tuples.
 The table-visiting phase has to examine each tuple on the page and recheck the scan condition to see which tuples to return
-* Seq Scan (sequential scan): Each row in a table is inspected in the order the records are stored in the table
+* Seq Scan (sequential scan): Each row in a table is inspected in the order the records are stored in the table.
+Most efficient for retrieving most of the records in a table.
-* SP-GiST Index:
+* SP-GiST Index (Space-Partitioned GiST Index): Supports partitioned search trees which map in-memory nodes to disk pages so that a search is optimized and only needs access to a few disk pages.

 ## Optimization